-But when you’re enjoying a long hot shower, where does all that shampoo and conditioner go as you’re rinsing it out?
-Unless you’re some kind of weird contortionist, it’s going straight down your back.
+But when you shower, where does all that shampoo and conditioner go as you rinse it out?
+Unless you’re a contortionist, it goes straight down your back.

-This can spell trouble for your skin, as many hair products contain oil to make your mane sleek and glossy.
-The oily residue from these products can stop up pores on your back and shoulders, contributing to breakouts — including the deep cysts you’re trying so desperately to get rid of.
+This can spell trouble for your skin, as many hair products contain oil to keep your mane sleek and glossy.
+The oily residue can stop up pores on your back and shoulders, contributing to breakouts — including those deep cysts you’re desperate to get rid of.

-Your shampoo may also be hiding synthetic fragrances and chemicals that can add to the problem, irritating and drying out your sensitive skin.
+Shampoo can also hide synthetic fragrances and chemicals that add to the problem, irritating and drying out your sensitive skin.

-Try to find oil-free hair products and ones without all the added chemicals.
-Also, be sure to rinse thoroughly, so that residue isn’t building up and drying on the skin of your back!
+Look for oil-free hair products without harmful ingredients.
+And always rinse thoroughly, so product residue doesn’t build up on the skin of your back!

 Pro tip: Wash and rinse your hair BEFORE you wash your body, so that any lingering hair products get cleansed away.